 - To prevent further reductions to the refugee ceiling and to return the refugee program to its historic state, we need you to call your senators and congressional representatives and tell them to support the Guaranteed Refugee Admission Ceiling Enhancement Act, also known as the GRACE Act, which would set a minimum of 95,000 for the refugee admissions ceiling.
-This is in line with our country’s historical commitment to refugee resettlement.
+This is in line with previous years and represents our country’s historical commitment to refugee resettlement.

 Hello, my name is [YOUR NAME] and I live in [YOUR ZIP CODE].